-Freight incoterms are the standard contract term used in sales contracts with importing/exporting to define responsibility and liability for shipment of the goods.
+Freight incoterms (International Commercial Terms) are the standard contract term used in sales contracts with importing/exporting to define responsibility and liability for shipment of the goods.
 In plain English – how far along the process will the supplier ensure that the goods are moved, and at what point does the buyer take over the shipment process.

 FOB (Free On Board), EXW (Ex Works) and FCA (Free Carrier) are the most familiar incoterms but there’s much about these and the other options to learn.
-Because they are legal terms, written from a legal perspective, they can be confusing or easily misunderstood.
+Because they are legal terms, written from a legal perspective, incoterms can be confusing or easily misunderstood.
 And making the wrong choice might turn your shipment into an expensive nightmare.

 Buyers should consider incoterms before the contract of sale is negotiated, or risk being stung by the supplier on the deal, and/or having unnecessary complications to the shipment.

 The above advice covers most countries in most circumstances.
 For instance, customs procedures are much more relaxed at porous borders, like within the EU.
 The three other exceptions likely to affect shipments are: the US is the only country that requires a Customs Bond, importing into the UK requires a Deferment Account, and exporting from India includes a withholding tax.

 Some freight forwarders prefer only using a favored set of incoterms because they ‘seem to work’.
 Therefore don’t be surprised if some forwarders push back on your selection of incoterm, despite it being the most appropriate incoterm for your shipment.

 Incoterms do not cover property rights, possible force majeure situations and breach of contract.
 Include of these within the contract of sale.
 Similarly, all incoterms except the C terms do not assign responsibility for arranging insurance.
 Cargo insurance is, therefore, a separate cost for buyers.